Really? Do good things come to those who wait, or is it just one of the many statements with white lies we know of?

-Ian is learning to be a business man, doesn’t he?
+Ian is learning to be a businessman, doesn’t he?

 A Stark Contrast

-Allan can spend the whole day binge watching movies on a laptop or the TV set and chatting with ladies on the phone.
+Allan can spend the whole day binge-watching movies on a laptop or the TV set and chatting with ladies on the phone.

 Mark you, we live in a time and age where you can read Personal Development books on your Smartphone or study a free course online.

 Farming today is no longer a reserve of the old in society.
-Young people can embrace it and Allan is no exception.
+Young people can embrace it, and Allan is no exception.

-Because of his untapped strength and idleness, Allan occasionally fornicates with young girls in the neighborhood.
+Because of his untapped strength and idleness, Allan occasionally fornicates with young girls in the neighbourhood.
 Ignoring the fact that he could contract STDs, get impotent or killed with Viagra or sire a baby he isn’t ready to take care of.